Control Plane: Operating System of Software Distribution

 pic

-OnPrem
+OnPrem distribution channel

 Many of us are familiar with the traditional on-premises distribution model, where the software provider asks clients to purchase a license (for proprietary software), visit an artifacts library, choose a version, download the software, install it, and then begin using it.